 As President of Ilitch Holdings since 2000 and CEO as of 2004, Christopher has led the businesses started and/or purchased by Detroit entrepreneurs Mike and/or Marian Ilitch through extensive growth.
 The company has grown to $3.8 billion in annual revenue and employs 24,000 colleagues.

-Christopher leads and provides oversight to the Ilitch companies - the businesses that were founded or purchased by Detroit entrepreneurs Mike and/or Marian Ilitch.
-These businesses include: Little Caesars Pizza, Blue Line Distribution, the Detroit Red Wings, Olympia Entertainment, the Detroit Tigers, Olympia Development of Michigan, Little Caesars Pizza Kit Fundraising Program and Champion Foods.
+As President & CEO of Ilitch Holdings, Christopher provides leadership and oversight to Ilitch owned companies that include the Detroit Tigers, the Detroit Red Wings, Little Caesars Pizza, Blue Line Distribution, Olympia Entertainment, Olympia Development of Michigan, Little Caesars Pizza Kit Fundraising Program and Champion Foods.
 The organization also has a joint venture interest in 313 Presents.
-Additionally, Marian Ilitch owns MotorCity Casino Hotel.
-Together, these companies employ 23,000 people.
-The organization's combined revenue in 2017 was $3.6 billion.
+Additionally, Marian Ilitch owns Motor City Casino Hotel.

 Christopher holds a bachelor's degree in business administration from the University of Michigan in Ann Arbor.
-He and his wife Kelle have three children and reside in metro Detroit.